soldasim/bosip_benchmarks/INSTALL.md

 - `] add ...`

 # Startup (on every run)

+**OUTDATED: This complex startup is no longer needed.
+Python is no longer used anywhere. :)** Just run julia and use the /src environment.

 Evaluate the script `sh julia.sh`, which will set up everything (including activating all environments) and start a Julia REPL.